ryanczm/Analytic-Musings/_posts/2024-01-07-floating-storage.md

 ## The Floating Storage Decision

-The authors then argue that a more accurate assessment involves looking at _excess profits_ over a FFA hedged time-charter strategy - using the time-charter tanker to earn revenue from the voyage charter market instead of just holding crude.
+The authors then argue that a more accurate assessment involves looking at _excess profits_ over a FFA hedged time-charter strategy where the charterer:

+1. Time-charters a vessel and pays the time-charter rate.
+2. Employs it in the voyage-charter market and earns the voyage charter freight rate(s).
+3. Hedges the voyage charter freight rates with FFAs.

  The formula for excess profit is given by adding an additional term to account for profit from using the ship for transport:

-$$\pi^{Excess}_{t} = \pi - \max\{e^{r(T-t)}(T - t)(FFA_{t,T} - TC_{t,T}), 0\} \geq 0$$
+$$\pi^{Excess}_{t} = \pi - \max\{e^{r(T-t)}(T - t)(FFA_{t,T} - FR.Baltic_{t,T} - TC_{t,T} + FR_{t,T}), 0\} \geq 0$$

+Where $FR$ is the averaged out daily voyage charter revenue. $FR.Baltic$ is the average of _time-charter equivalent settlement rates_ for Baltic Exchange FFAs.
+Voyage charter rates are paid at spot, so in theory, $FR.Baltic$ and $FR$ cancel out (assuming no basis risk from say, different routes or vessel characteristics).

+Then, the charterer earns the _FFA TC_ basis: $FFA - TC$.
+This was tricky for me to rationalize, but the idea is that the charterer hedges his spot exposure from voyage-charter via a TCE FFA, not a voyage-charter FFA, which nets against the time-charter rate.

+### The Ellefsen Paper

-This idea of _optionality_ is explored in Ellefsen's [_Commodity Market Modeling & Physical Trading Strategies_](https://dspace.mit.edu/bitstream/handle/1721.1/61602/704383331-MIT.pdf) 2011 paper, in which the author formulates a model to decide on optimal routing for _cross Atlantic crude oil arbitrage with possibility of floating storage_.
+On a side note, this idea of _optionality_ is explored in Ellefsen's [_Commodity Market Modeling & Physical Trading Strategies_](https://dspace.mit.edu/bitstream/handle/1721.1/61602/704383331-MIT.pdf) 2011 paper, in which the author formulates a model to decide on optimal routing for _cross Atlantic crude oil arbitrage with possibility of floating storage_.

 <center>